 In last month's article, we discussed the process of finding land to develop as well as how to conduct the preliminary investigation and financial analysis.
-This article will discuss tying up the land, due diligence and financing.
+Part 3 in this series will discuss tying up the land, due diligence, and financing.

 Once you've identified a parcel of land and completed the preliminary investigation, you'll need to tie up the land until you are ready to acquire it.
 Tying up the land allows you to gain control of the property with minimal risk while you complete a formal due diligence.
 The method of tying up land prior to the actual purchase depends on the seller's requirements coupled with the developer's ability to pay.
 Often the seller wants cash.
 In other situations, the seller may prefer payments over time for tax planning purposes or to allow participation in the future profits of the developer.

 There are many options that you can use to tie up land.
 The three most common methods are:

 1] Letters of Intent

 A letter of intent is a document used to describe your interest in a parcel of property and the terms and conditions under which you will purchase it from a seller.
 While typically not a binding contract, it can be used as an outline or framework from which a more binding contract could be drafted.
 At a minimum it usually contains a clause allowing price to be determined by mutual agreement in the future, a timeline for you to perform due diligence on the property, an acknowledgment that it is the seller's intent to sell the property to you and the seller's agreement not to market the property in the interim.